Leo Durocher: Brooklyn Dodgers (1938–1941, 1943, 1945)

-Managing

 Managerial career

+Brooklyn Dodgers (1939–1946, 1948)

 After the 1938 season—Durocher's first year as Brooklyn's starting shortstop—he was appointed player-manager by the Dodgers' new president and general manager, Larry MacPhail.
 The two were a successful and combustible combination.
 MacPhail spared no expense in purchasing and trading for useful players (and sometimes outright stars), such as Dolph Camilli, Billy Herman and Kirby Higbe.
 He also purchased shortstop Pee Wee Reese from the Boston Red Sox.
 By the middle of the 1940 season, Reese impressed Durocher enough that he gave up his spot as the regular shortstop so Reese could get a chance to play, though Durocher would make "cameo" appearances in the lineup in 1943 and 1945.
 Other major purchases by MacPhail included another young star, Pete Reiser, when he was ruled a free agent from the Cardinals' farm system; and MacPhail found stalwarts such as American League veterans Dixie Walker and Whitlow Wyatt off the waiver wire.

 In his first season as player-manager, Durocher came into his own.
 The most enduring image of Durocher is of him standing toe-to-toe with an umpire, vehemently arguing his case until his inevitable ejection from the game.
 Durocher's fiery temper and willingness to scrap came to epitomize the position for which he was to become most famous.
 As manager he valued these same traits in his players.
 His philosophy was best expressed in the phrase for which he is best, albeit inaccurately, remembered: "Nice guys finish last" (Durocher's actual phrasing "Nice guys, finish last" was a pair of clause fragments describing a team).
 Durocher once said, "Look at Mel Ott over there.
 He's a nice guy, and he finishes second.
 Now look at the Brat (Eddie Stanky).
 He can't hit, can't run, can't field.
 He's no nice guy, but all the little son-of-a-bitch can do is win."

 Durocher was also notorious for ordering his pitchers to hit batters.
 Whenever he wanted a batter hit, he would yell, "Stick it in his ear!"